zekaryas1/notes/docs/Frameworks/Spring boot/Microservice with Spring boot.md

 </dependency>
 ```

-- what is a good value for sampling probability?
+- What is a good value for sampling probability?
-	- what is sampling probability?
+	- What is sampling probability?
 		- The sampling probability determines how many traces are collected and sent to Zipkin.
 Setting the right sampling probability is important to balance performance and observability.
-	- for dev environment 1.0
+	- For dev environment 1.0
 		- In a development environment, you want to capture all traces to debug and observe the behavior of your application.
 This ensures that you don’t miss any important traces while testing.
-	- for production 0.1 - 0.2
+	- For production 0.1 - 0.2
 		- In production, capturing all traces can generate a large amount of data, which can overwhelm Zipkin and impact performance.
 A lower sampling rate reduces the load on the tracing system while still providing enough data for observability.

 ### Resilience And Fault Tolerance with Resilience4j